Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Theoretical Analysis for Adversarial Augmentation Framework

 For instance augmentation,

-We derive the following generalization bound and generalization error for RL setting in Theorem \ref{thm_rl_error}.
+We derive the following generalization bound and generalization error for the RL setting in Theorem \ref{thm_rl_error}.

-Notice that the sample distribution $D_{\pi,G,\mathcal{T}}$ is closely related to $\pi$ and changes with different $\pi$, posing difficulties in analyzing the generalization gap.
+Notice that the sample distribution is closely related to $\pi$ and varies with different $\pi$, posing difficulties in analyzing the generalization bound.
 Thus, we consider the reparameterizable RL proposed in \cite{pmlr-v97-wang19o}.
-Notice that given an instance $G$ and deterministic policy $\pi$, the solving process is deterministic since the transition $\mathcal{T}$ is deterministic.
-Reparameterizable RL supposes that we can use a random variable $\xi$ to model the random noise and employ the reparameterization trick such that
+Suppose that the policy $\pi$ is deterministic and given an instance $G$, the solving process is deterministic since the transition $\mathcal{T}$ is also deterministic.

-The RL process thus samples from a deterministic distribution $p(\xi)$ in training and testing environments to produce instances $G = \mathcal{I}(\xi)$ and models the distributional shifts in different initialization functions.
-This presents significant technical convenience for our analysis.
+We make the following assumptions. (\textbf{A1}) The transition functions in the training and testing environment remain the same, as the solver follows rigorous mathematical rules and node selection policies. { (\textbf{A2}) The transition function $\mathcal{T}$ is Lipschitz continuous with Lipschitz constant of $L_1$: